SStasL/workWithPdf/README.md

 # workWithPdf
-adding watermark, like page from pages, into each page of pdf this is need to workers
+adding watermark, like page from pages, into each page of pdf<br />
+this is need to workers